-- Lot area and width shall be the minimum required for the operation of the proposed use and its necessary infrastructure and still comply with all applicable setback requirements of this Section.
-Final determination of the minimum area and width necessary for any proposed use above shall rest with the administrative hearing body empowered to grant such requests.
-For any parcel encumbered by the Williamson Act Contract, said lot area shall also comply with the provisions of Government Code Section 66474.4. - As a condition of approval of the reduction in lot area for any of the proposed uses above, the owner or owners of the property shall convey to the County the right to develop or construct principal residences on the lot created and on the remainder of the property in order to guarantee that the reduction in the lot area will not result in an increase in the density of residential uses than otherwise permitted in the zoning district in which the property is located. - All other alternatives to lot size standards may be approved with a Special Development Permit if the intent and purpose of the standards and guidelines are met.
+- b.
+As a condition of approval of the reduction in lot area for any of the proposed uses above, the owner or owners of the property shall convey to the County the right to develop or construct principal residences on the lot created and on the remainder of the property in order to guarantee that the reduction in the lot area will not result in an increase in the density of residential uses than otherwise permitted in the zoning district in which the property is located. - 2.
+All other alternatives to lot size standards may be approved with a Special Development Permit if the intent and purpose of the standards and guidelines are met.

 5.3.2.
-Agricultural Structures in Agricultural and Agricultural-Residential Zones
+Agricultural Structures in Agricultural and Agricultural-Residential Zoning Districts